Socialist Federal Republic of Yugoslavia: Air transport

 In the interwar period, air transport in Yugoslavia was organised by the privately owned Aeroput company, but its post-war operations were suspended due to nationalization and near-total fleet destruction during the war.
 The first plan for the post-war public air transport reconstruction was introduced by the Commission for the Economic Reconstruction on 28 December 1944.
 The plan envisaged a national network which would include Belgrade, Zagreb, Ljubljana, Sarajevo, Titograd, Skopje, Novi Sad, Kraljevo, Niš, Borovo, Rijeka, Zadar, Split, Dubrovnik, Banja Luka, Mostar, Maribor and Trieste.

 Initial charter public flights were organised by military planes, while the first regular international line after the war was introduced on 6 October 1945 between Belgrade and Prague.
-The initial public fleet consisted of four old German planes (Junkers Ju 52) and four Tukans purchased in France in 1945-46.
-In August 1945 Yugoslavia received 11 Soviet Lisunov-Li 2 planes, but their usage was quickly discontinued in international transport, and partially discontinued in domestic transport, due to concerns over inadequate safety.
+The initial public fleet consisted of four old German planes (Junkers Ju 52) and four Tukans purchased in France in 1945–46.
+In August 1945 Yugoslavia received 11 Soviet Lisunov Li-2 planes, but their usage was quickly discontinued in international transport, and partially discontinued in domestic transport, due to concerns over inadequate safety.
 Yugoslavia therefore initiated purchase of 10 American excess and therefore cheap C-47 planes in 1946.
-However, as Yugoslavia at the time was still a close Soviet ally, the US rejected the proposal pushing Yugoslavia to purchase three DC-3s in Belgium which would be the basic type of planes in Yugoslav public fleet all up until 1960s.
+However, as Yugoslavia at the time was still a close Soviet ally, the US rejected the proposal pushing Yugoslavia to purchase three Douglas DC-3s in Belgium which would be the basic type of planes in Yugoslav public fleet all up until 1960s.
 The Yugoslav national public air transport company JAT Airways was established in April 1947.

 While being a Communist country, after the Tito–Stalin split Yugoslavia initiated a period of military neutrality and non-alignment.
 Its airlines were supplied by both the East and the West.
 JAT Yugoslav Airlines became the flag carrier by absorbing the previous company Aeroput.
 During its existence it grew to become one of the leading airlines in Europe both by fleet and destinations.
 Its fleet included most of the Western-built aircraft, and destinations included five continents.
 By the 1970s more airlines were created, namely Aviogenex, Adria Airways and Pan Adria Airways, mostly focused in the growing tourist industry.
 The capital Belgrade Airport became the regional hub offering flights, either by the national airline JAT, or by other airlines, to all important destinations worldwide.
 Aside from Belgrade, most international flights would include a stop in Zagreb Airport, the second national airport in terms of passenger and cargo capacity; the two became the sole international hubs.
 All secondary airports such as the ones in Sarajevo, Skopje, Split or Ljubljana were directly linked to international flights through either Belgrade or Zagreb, while a number of tourism-oriented destinations were developed, such as Dubrovnik, Rijeka, Ohrid, Tivat and others.